junit-5/PalindromeHero/README.md

     b) Run the tests.
 One test should fail.

-    c) Add an error message to your failing test, e.g. `“isPalindrome should return 'true'."`.
+    c) Add an error message to your failing test, e.g. `"isPalindrome should return 'true'."`.

     d) Implement isPalindrome with the following rules: